yasha-user/yasha-user/README.md

-- 👋 Hi, I’m @yakovgavryushov
+- 👋 Hi, I’m @yasha-tester
 - 👀 I’m interested in backend
-- 🌱 I’m currently learning Javascript, node.js
+- 🌱 I’m currently learning Javascript, express.js

 - 📫 How to reach me?
-My telegram is @yashathewavy
+My telegram is @yasha-tester

 <!---
-yakovgavryushov/yakovgavryushov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+yasha-tester/yasha-tester is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->